jlevy/og-equity-compensation/README.md

 This guide aims to improve that situation.
 It does not presume you have a law degree or MBA.
 The material is dense, but we have tried to present it in a way that both lawyers and non-lawyers can understand.

+*This guide and the discussion around it are not legal or tax advice.* Talk to a professional if you need advice about your particular situation.
+See the full disclaimer [below](#disclaimer).

 ## Why an Open Guide?
 Why on GitHub?

 This is an **open guide**.
 It’s *open to contributions*, so unlike a blog, it is living, and can be improved.
 While a lot of information on this topic is just a Google search away, many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or other products.
 It should be possible to assemble this information sensibly, for free.
 This document was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
 It’s a preliminary version, and no doubt has some errors and shortcomings, but we want to see it evolve.

 ### Please help!

 Please join us in making this guide better.
 We are publishing this on GitHub, like an open source project. **[Please use issues](https://github.com/jlevy/og-equity-compensation/issues)** to discuss topics, ask questions, identify issues, or suggest improvements.
 Don’t be shy about creating issues — they are the only way to discuss things here!
 [Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) are also welcome.
 This way, we pool information, while also discussing and reviewing to ensure high quality.
 We will gladly credit all contributors.

 ## Meta